 Erik and I are thankful; we appreciate and are grateful for the lessons life gives us, for the family that shares them with us.
 Today is the perfect day, this year is the perfect year, to pass on the oral history that so briefly touched us so many years ago.

 May Peace be With You Now and Always -Lance

 Thanks for sharing the significance of Rida, rida ranke to your family Lance!

 Here’s a link to the version of Rida, Rida ranka that Lance’s family sang.

 You can hear part of it in the YouTube video below…

 This article was posted on Monday, May 17th, 2010 at 12:40 pm and is filed under Countries & Cultures, Danish, Languages, Lap Rhymes, Mama Lisa, Netherlands, Norway, Norwegian, Norwegian Children's Songs, Norwegian Nursery Rhymes, Rida, Rida Ranka, Sweden, Swedish, Swedish Children's Songs.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “Rida, Rida Ranka – A Scandinavian Rhyme that Has touched Many People”

 Leave a Reply